‘Fifty Shades Darker’ Stars Dakota Johnson And Jamie Dornan Get Caught In A Compromising Position [Video]

 To judge by the teasers, Fifty Shades Darker is proving to be hotter as well as darker with Dakota Johnson and Jamie Dornan acting out scenes in public settings that sizzle and steam heavier than the fantasies of most couples.
-While the Fifty Shades Darker plot has already been teased with an emphasis on more mystery and suspense than its predecessor, Fifty Shades of Grey, its the kink and eroticism of Johnson’s Anastasia Steele and Dornan’s Christian Grey that really has fans eager for this next installment.
-Now, a new Fifty Shades Darker teaser catches the on screen couple doing the deed in a crowded elevator.
+While the Fifty Shades Darker plot has already been teased with an emphasis on more mystery and suspense than its predecessor, Fifty Shades of Grey, it’s the kink and eroticism of Johnson’s Anastasia Steele and Dornan’s Christian Grey that really has fans eager for this next installment.
+Now, a new Fifty Shades Darker teaser catches the on-screen couple doing the deed in a crowded elevator.

 Jamie Dornan Makes Dakota Johnson Blush Fifty Shades Darker